 Armstrong, though, found little help when he announced last fall that his doctors had given him permission to train seriously again and he wished to return to the pro circuit.
 No offers came out of Europe, the ultimate cycling proving ground and home to the biggest and best teams.

 He ended up signing with the U.S. Postal Service squad, an up-and-comer with both a European and domestic racing schedule but a relatively small $4 million budget (the biggest Euro-teams have budgets twice as big).

 Lance and Kristin moved into an apartment in Nice, France, with Armstrong feeling strong and expecting to do well.
-He finished an encouraging 15th in the four-day Ruth del Sol stage race, But trouble was brewing.
+He finished an encouraging 15th in the four-day Ruta del Sol stage race, But trouble was brewing.

 “I started too aggressively, probably did too much too soon,” he said.
 “I probably should have taken things more gradually.”